RichFree/MOPIKO/README.md

 1. cleaned train and test csv files
 2. env iPython notebook to test your env installation
 3. model iPython notebook to import data, create model, train and evaluate the model
+4. persistence iPython notebook to calculate persistence of T+8 column of test.csv
-4. tfdl2_env.yml file for environment installation
+5. tfdl2_env.yml file for environment installation

 Instructions:
 1. Install anaconda to your system